 An empty pantry shelf or even on top of the refrigerator works.
 Ultimately, we chose to keep ours in the oven because we have little ones at home.

-One thing to note, we put a big note on our oven to ensure we did NOT turn it on while the sugar was inside.
-Again, alcohol = flammable.
-Please use caution!
+One thing to note is that we put a prominent note on our oven to ensure we did NOT turn it on while the sugar was inside.

 Stir Your Sugar Often

-If you do not stir the sugar enough, it will harden together on itself and create a hard chunk of sugar.
 If this happens, you can use the food processor or a ziplock bag and a rolling pin to break it back up into granules again.

 Use A Fan To Speed Up The Process